Belgabor/TardisMod-Schemas/README.md

 ## Rooms
 Various rooms for specific uses

+### Big/Bigger/Huge
+"Emptier" variants of the vanilla Big Chamber schama.
+SD/LD variants have upper story doors in short or large height steps.
+Big is the same size as the Big Chamber, Bigger and Huge are two and three large height steps high respectively with the same horizontal footprint.

 ### Big Farm
 Based on a design originally by [NovaDrake711](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2420176-tardis-mod-updated-to-v0-99-on-13-08-2015?comment=1178), so credit goes to them.